emabee/rust-hdbconnect/CONTRIBUTING.md

 ### Update MSVR

-Should only be done when needed, and to the smallest possible value, in most cases after a update of the dependencies.
+Should only be done when needed, and to the smallest possible value, in most cases after an update of the dependencies.

 Update the respective version value in